l0b5ter/KillfeedOverlay/README.md

 Simple overlay for PS2, that displays the last one who killed you (last bullet HS or not).
 And top 3 who killed you the most.
 Overlay written in .cpp with no additional libs, meaning that the .exe can be run without anything extra.
 Made on request by a PS2 player.

+Run "g++ -std=gnu++17 -O2 -Wall -Wextra main.cpp -lgdi32 -luser32 -lwininet -mwindows -o KillfeedOverlay.exe" in cmd to compile it into a .exe

 ## Features
 * Shows name of the last who killed you.
 * Shows whether last bullet was a HS or not (HS/DEADS)